dsaborg/sequence/README.md

 ### Overview

 The Sequence library is a leaner alternative to sequential Java 8 Streams, used in similar ways but with a lighter step, and with better integration with the rest of Java.
-It has no external dependencies so it will not slow down your build.
+It has no external dependencies and will not slow down your build.

 It aims to be roughly feature complete with sequential `Streams`, with additional convenience methods for advanced traversal and transformation.
 In particular it allows easier collecting into common `Collections` without `Collectors`,